Evolving at the convergence of beauty and being, napua is a home for simple self-care rooted in the world’s most ancient, time-honored traditions.

 The meditation method I teach is practiced by millions of people all across the world, and is a time-tested practice that is an integral part of the yoga tradition.
 It's traditionally referred to as mantra japa in Sanskrit; however, there are many ways a practitioner may learn mantra japa.
 The specific form of japa that I teach cultures the nervous system into deep states of rest and allows the aspirant to experience rest whilst in activity.

 I'm originally from Hawai'i, most recently lived in NYC for 6 years before embarking on pilgrimage, and I currently reside in México, where I'm connecting to my patrilineal heritage.
-I aspire to relocate to Spain after México.
+I'm relocating to Hawai'i soon to be closer to my family.

 Thank you for taking the time to connect with me through my bio, I look forward to meeting you!!